 - How to schedule your Artillery tests to run at a specific time

-- How to use Artillery Pro in an AWS CodeBuild project
+- How to trigger distributed load tests from an AWS CodeBuild project

 Integrating Artillery with AWS CodeBuild allows you to track your service's performance at scale while developing your applications on Amazon's AWS platform.
 The following guide will show you how to load-test your services using an AWS CodeBuild project.